 The best part?
 You can troubleshoot all of these AWS services alongside the rest of their distributed environment, whether it’s other third-party services and APIs or simply components hosted somewhere else.

-You don’t always have time to talk to a salesperson, especially when you’re trying to debug an issue.
-You’d rather sign up, solve your issue, and explore features on your own schedule with your own data.
+You don’t always have time to talk to a salesperson, especially when you’re busy fundraising or debugging an issue.
+Now you can sign up using only your name and email, solve your issue, and explore features on your own schedule with your own data.